Christopher Morel Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the sixth-ranked team ERA among all league pitching staffs (3.86).
+- The Braves have a 3.82 team ERA that ranks fourth among all league pitching staffs.

-- The Braves give up the fourth-fewest home runs in baseball (115 total, 1.1 per game).
+- Braves pitchers combine to surrender 115 home runs (1.1 per game), the fourth-fewest in the league.

-- Fried (2-1 with a 2.08 ERA and 25 strikeouts in 26 2/3 innings pitched) gets the start for the Braves, his sixth of the season.

 © 2023 Data Skrive.
 All rights reserved.